 Our Customer Charter

-Until the OEP is fully established as an independent legal body, the Interim OEP will receive and validate complaints about public authorities failing to comply with environmental law, as provided for under the Environment Bill.
-As the Interim OEP, we do not have statutory powers to investigate or make enforcement decisions.
-However, once the OEP has been legally established, it will consider all the complaints received by the Interim OEP.
-This will allow the OEP to determine which complaints to investigate using its legal powers where appropriate.
+We expect Parliament to take the steps needed to fully establish the OEP in early 2022.
+Until the OEP is fully established as an independent legal body, the OEP will receive and validate complaints about public authorities failing to comply with environmental law.
+We do not yet have statutory powers to investigate or make enforcement decisions.

 How we look at your complaint